A (Pretty Little Liars): Other "A's"

-Shana Fring

-Shana pretended to be "A" to attack the Liars in New York.
+Caleb Rivers took the role of "A" to trick Hanna into meeting him.
+Shana Fring pretended to be "A" to attack the Liars in New York.
 She donned a black hoodie and attacked them at the coffee shop, only to end up shooting Ezra instead, who had found out her identity.
 In the following episode, she continued to hunt down the Liars, and sent a group of black hoodies to trick them.
 The black hoodies used the alias "A" during their taunting of the Liars.
 Shana revealed herself to the girls and revealed that she wanted justice for Jenna.
 The Liars falsely believed that Shana was Big A.

 Disguises

 Although typically wearing a signature black hoodie and gloves, “A” has worn a variety of disguises in the television series to spy on the Liars at various parties and events.

 Red Coat

 Red Coat is a disguise used by two members of the A-Team.
 Consisting of a knee length red trench coat, black skinny jeans and black heeled ankle boots, CeCe Drake took on the disguise to lead the A-Team and go out in public.
 Drake also hired Sara Harvey to act as a decoy whenever she couldn't sport the disguise in her assignments.
 Alison DiLaurentis occasionally used the disguise to protect her friends without revealing she was alive.